Shopify storefront design

 I set up a copy of our theme for QA testing and found the sections of code I needed to change.
 Once I understood how the theme was built, I used existing pieces of code to structure a new home page design.

-Within a liquid tag, I could add as many new product object copies as we needed
+Within a Liquid template, I could add as many new product object copies as we needed

 Documentation